mahtabbigverdi/Umolmo/README.md

 ### GCP
-Augusta machines start with access to some google cloud buckets (including `gs://mm-olmo/`), so you you should not include your own GCP credentials, however if you want to write to a new bucket you will have to give permission for the GCP service account used by augusta to write to that bucket.
+Augusta machines start with access to some google cloud buckets (including `gs://mm-olmo/`), so you you should not include your own GCP credentials, however if you want to write to a new bucket you will have to give permission for the GCP service account used by augusta to write to that bucket (acount 728032525089-compute@developer.gserviceaccount.com)

 On other machines credentials can be passed in through a ENV variable `GOOGLE_APPLICATION_CREDENTIALS_JSON` so it can be set with a beaker-secret.
 It should contain a raw JSON google